 Today is the first of two days that you have to spend on the Snaefellsnes Peninsula.
 From the Blue Lagoon, it is a 3-hour drive to get to the peninsula.

-Optional Detours on the Drive to the Snaefellsnes Peninsula
+Optional Detour on the Drive to the Snaefellsnes Peninsula

 On the drive to the Snaefellsnes Peninsula, you will drive right past Glymur waterfall.
 This is one of Iceland’s tallest waterfalls.
 This fun hike can be easily added on to the day.
 It is 7 km (4.4 miles) round trip and takes 3 to 4 hours of your time.

 Once on the Snaefellsnes Peninsula, you will visit black sand beaches, waterfalls, volcanoes, remote lighthouses, lava fields, street art, iconic Kirkjufell, and some of the most dramatic coastal cliffs in Iceland.

 For the best things to do, where to stay and where to eat, read our article Snaefellsnes Peninsula: 20 Epic Things to Do.

 If photographing Kirkjufell is important to you, I recommend spending the night in the town of Grundarfjördur.
 From town, it’s just a five-minute drive to Kirkjufell, so you can see it at sunset and sunrise.